zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/policy-resource.md

   - 10.0.0.0/8
 ```

 > Note: The feature is implemented using the NGINX [ngx_http_access_module](http://nginx.org/en/docs/http/ngx_http_access_module.html).
-The Ingress Controller access control policy supports either allow or deny rules, but not both (as the module does).
+NGINX Ingress Controller access control policy supports either allow or deny rules, but not both (as the module does).

 {{% table %}}
 |Field | Description | Type | Required |